 Material is important:

-For a more pocket-friendly alternative, opt for shelves made from high quality particle board or MDF.
-Metal shelves in bright colours can also look super chic and contemporary.
+For a more pocket-friendly alternative, opt for shelves made from high-quality particle board or MDF.
+Metal shelves in bright colors can also look super chic and contemporary.
 Pick one that suits your budget and meshes well with the overall decor of your space.

 Plan and Create: